skarlekar/smart-quora/README.md

  ![answer](images/sq-answer1.png)

 ### Award an Answer
 Awarding an answer is an administrator function and has to be performed in the back-end.
-Ideally, this will be triggered by a lambda function that finds all the question that are past current time and sends an _award_
+Ideally, this will be triggered by a lambda function that finds all the question that are past current time and invokes the award transaction.
+For now, adding a query to retrieve past due questions and award them through a lambda function is left as an exe
 ## Troubleshooting